-Both option courses will provide a smooth lead into A levels in Physics, Biology and Chemistry, as well as the BTEC Extended Certificate in Applied Science offered in the Sixth Form.
-They provide a firm foundation for Medicine, vocational courses and direct entry into work.
+Both option courses will provide a smooth lead into A Levels in Biology, Chemistry and Physics.
+They provide a firm foundation for challenging Science-based degrees (including Medicine and Veterinary Science), vocational courses and direct entry into work.

 Students intending to study sciences post-16 must work at the higher level as good grades are a requirement for careers as a Doctor, Dentist, Physiotherapist, Pharmacist, Nurse, Veterinary Science, laboratory work of all types and Engineering.
-GCSE Sciences are also useful for craft and technical apprenticeships in Engineering and construction, Psychology, Sport Science, Agriculture / Horticulture and Food Science.
+GCSE Sciences are also useful for craft and technical apprenticeships in Engineering and construction, Psychology, Sport Science, Agriculture, Horticulture and Food Science.